20 Worst Songs Of The 80s For Rock Fans

 # 13 – If a Girl Answers (Don’t Hang Up) – Vanity 6

-The groove is happening on this Prince penned track, but that phone call conversation may be fun on the first listen but after that, its one too many timse.
-I never heard a song before that the entire lyrics of a song is pretty much a phone conversation between two women fighting over a man (one is played by Prince).
+The groove is happening on this Prince-penned track, but that phone call conversation may be fun on the first listen, but after that, it’s one too many times.
+I never heard a song before where the entire lyrics are pretty much a phone conversation between two women fighting over a man (Prince plays one).
 Here’s a small sample of spoken word lyrics.
-“There’s 2 things we can’t stand, One’s a jive talk man, The other’s a jive talk man with no money, Can you dig it?”
+“There are two things we can’t stand, one’s a jive talk man, the other’s a jive talk man with no money, can you dig it?”

 # 12 – Unskinny Bob – Poison